 Alcoholic in the Family

 Having an alcoholic in the family puts everyone in harm’s way.
 The person with the drinking problem may be the focus of the initial concern, but spouses, partners, children, parents, and others suffer from the effects of alcohol dependency as well.
-Alcoholism disrupts family dynamics in profound ways, and only though treatment—substance use treatment for the person with the drinking problem and therapy for everyone else—will recovery be possible.
+Alcoholism disrupts family dynamics in profound ways, and with treatment—substance use treatment for the person with the drinking problem and family therapy for everyone else—recovery is possible for the entire family.

 At some time in their lives, 43 percent of the American adult population has been exposed to alcohol dependency in their families, and nearly one-in-five grew up in homes with an alcoholic caregiver.